SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 # Viewing %PATH%

-The %PATH% environment variable contains a lsit of directories that Windows searches when resolving commands.
+The %PATH% environment variable contains a list of directories that Windows searches to locate executables when a command is run without a full path.

 You can inspect the current %PATH% using: